One of Europe's best breeding grounds for talent

 A broad-based university landscape in NRW secures the training of tomorrow's workforce.

 The internationalization of NRW as a study location also makes an important contribution to the innovative strength of the state.
-Nearly one in eight students in NRW has a foreign passport – the largest group of them comes from Turkey, followed by China, Austria, India and Russia.
+Nearly one in eight students in NRW has a foreign passport – the largest group of them comes from Turkey, followed by China, Austria, India and Syria.
 The internationalization of NRW as a study location also makes an important contribution to the innovative strength of the state.
 Nearly one in nine students in NRW has a foreign passport – the largest group of them comes from Turkey, followed by China, Austria, India and Russia.
 Especially popular with international students are the study programs for economics as well as mechanical engineering and information technology.

 School education in North Rhine-Westphalian is shaped by this cultural diversity: Among the more than 6,200 education institutions in the state, there are seven international and 12 foreign schools.
 These not only lay the foundation for an internationally oriented school career, but also represent an important location advantage for the families of foreign nationals working in companies here.
 The international schools are privately run educational institutions.
 Here, students can acquire a university entrance qualification which is internationally recognized.